News from our work

 New training courses in Uganda

-Sendea Academy in Uganda will conduct three trainings for solar technicians (5 weeks each) and four more courses for freelancers until the end of August.
+The Sendea Academy in Uganda will be running three training courses for solar technicians (5 weeks each) and four further courses for freelancers until the end of August.
 The latter last a total of 6 weeks, divided into three blocks of 2 weeks each.
 For the first time, refugees from neighboring Congo are now being trained in solar technology.

 May 2022